Become a supplier

 At a later stage, if your application is successful, we’ll need samples prior to selling your product so we can weigh and measure them.
 We do this to make sure our systems have the correct information so we can optimise packing totes and vans, and storage in our CFCs.

-We’re always on the lookout for great products – we’re always on the look-out for great products.
+We don’t have range windows – we’re always on the look-out for great products.
 Fill out our online application form and once it’s been reviewed, the relevant Buyer will be in touch.

 Our Buyers want to be the first to find new products that aren’t widely available, but they’re also excited to see products with competitive commercials.
 They’re always looking for new or growing trends, or products that add a point of difference to their category.
 Do a spot of research and have a look at what we already offer in your category before applying – it may just give you an edge on the competition.